hkafaccessfed/applicationbase/README.md

 3. **grails-app/controllers/DashboardController.groovy and grails-app/views/dashboard/*.gsp** - Your public and authenticated dashboard views.
 You will want to customise the controller and the view files to suit your application.
 I **strongly** recommend moving the controller into a package structure such as aaf.yourappname - all your subsquent controllers should be packaged as well.
 4. **grails-app/views/templates/branding/*.gsp** - These templates give the application its header, footer and most importantly **navigation** views.
 All applications implementing the Application Base will want to extend navigation markup (along with UrlMappings.groovy) to provide access to the logic they serve.

+## Scaffolding
+The Application Base provides an extensive set of scaffolding templates to make creation of CRUD objects and views as fast as possible.
+Views fully utilise Bootstrap CSS and javascript libraries supported by AAF Application Base.

+To make use of this functionality first design your domain objects to store all data that is relevant to your application then use Grails scaffolding as normal.
+Support for all the grails generate-* commands (generate-controller, generate-views, generate-all) is provided see [Grails Scaffolding](http://grails.org/doc/latest/guide/scaffolding.html) for more details.

+When creating a controller a full test suite is also generated in test/unit/<Name>ControllerSpec.groovy.

+While scaffolding is very useful for developers it onlg gives you around **80%** of what I'd consider production ready code.
+Be sure to check all required permissions, restrict the use of **binding** and perform other quality audits of the generated code.

+You will need to create your own **i18n codes** and provide your own **URL Mappings** for generated controllers and views.

+Scaffolding is provided by the `grails create-app` command by default.
+If you're already using AAF Application Base 0.1 then a new command `grails create-templates` will populate the scaffolding components for you.

 ## Access Control
 Within the Application Base a **Subject** is the key building block.
 Subjects are created (usually automatically) when a new users enters the system via supported authentication realm (federation for production, local accounts for development.
 See FederatedRealm.groovy)